ibalpinar/wdspy-raspi/README.md

 | 39  | GND    | -              | -             | GPIO21 | 40  |

+## License
+Distributed under the GNU GPL.
+See [LICENSE](LICENSE) for more information.

 ## Important note:
-### This project is open source, so if you are currently reading this issue, and you believe you are competent, this is a great topic to contribute to!
+This project is open source, so if you are currently reading this lines, and you believe you are competent, this is a great project to contribute to!

+Free Software, just for fun ;)